k-0016/k-0016/README.md

-# Welcome to Kishan Patel's GitHub!

-👋 Hi, I'm Kishan, a Master’s student in Computer Science at the New Jersey Institute of Technology, with a robust background in Information Technology from Gujarat Technological University.
+👋 Hi, I'm Kishan, a Master’s student in Computer Science at the New Jersey Institute of Technology..

 🔍 **My Interests:**
 - Machine Learning and Data Science